hmrc/play-frontend-hmrc/README.md

 This library will manage SASS compilation for you.
 However, should you need for any reason to add your own SASS compilation pipeline, follow the [steps detailed here](https://github.com/hmrc/play-frontend-hmrc/blob/master/docs/maintainers/sass-compilation.md).

+## Play Framework and Scala compatibility notes
+This library is currently compatible with:
+* Scala 2.12
+* Play 2.6, Play 2.7, Play 2.8

 ## Getting help